Ikara-Flinders Ranges National Park

 This project aims to celebrate the natural and cultural assets of Ikara-Flinders Ranges National Park while boosting regional tourism opportunities for the long-term.

-Throughout the upgrades, an Aboriginal representative will monitor every aspect of the work to ensure the heritage and cultural values are respected and preserved.
+Throughout the upgrades, Aboriginal representatives monitor each aspect of the work to ensure the heritage and cultural values are respected and preserved.

 The result of the project aims to provide a unique opportunity for local Aboriginal communities to develop businesses that offer tours and cultural experiences and link visitors to accommodation and service providers in adjacent townships.